sofiaguglielmini/graphSI/README.md

 `graphInference()`
 Performs inference for a selected edge using either the polyhedral method or data splitting.
 The method is determined by the `graphSelect` object passed through the `selected` argument.
-Returns a p-value and confidence interval for the chosen elements of the precision matrix.
+Returns a p-value and confidence interval for the chosen elements of the precision matrix, as well as the selected graph with edge weights estimated on the inference set.

 ## Usage
 ```r